-If you know which column the coordinates start in, you can enter the number for the program to begin at.
+If you know which column the coordinates start in, you can enter the number of columns for the program to ignore.
 Each character is a column.

 3.6.10 Preferences

 The Preferences dialog has several tabs.
 The following sections provide information about the features available on the Preferences dialog.